 So what exactly happens in Dev and Prod Workspaces?

-• In the Prod environment, Pigment locks the Applications you plan to test.
-These Applications can’t be unlocked, unlike Applications that are locked with App Lock.
+- In the Prod environment, Pigment locks the Applications you plan to test.
+This is a target environment where all tested structural changes will be eventually deployed.
+These Applications in Prod can’t be unlocked, unlike Applications that are locked with App Lock.
 For more information on App Lock, see Secure Your Pigment Application with App Lock.

-• In the Dev environment, you apply your structural changes to your model.
-This is where you test, preview and review.
+- In the Dev environment, you apply your structural changes to your model.
+This is a source environment where where you test, preview and review your structural changes.

 Managed Applications have a Managed status and icon indicating that they are managed in the Prod Workspace.